Plus constructions, plethysm, and unique factorization categories with applications to graphs and operad-like theories: Graphical plus construction

 Where $\ast_i$ is the $\V$--colored corolla whose in-flags are colored by the source of $\phi_i$ and the out-flags are colored by the target of $\phi_i$.
-This is well defined because any other factorization belongs to the same class in $\O_{\M}(\G)$.
+This is well-defined because any other factorization belongs to the same class in $\O_{\M}(\G)$.

 The definition on morphisms is straightforward.
 The $Graph$ functor respects inner equivariance, outer equivariance and internal associativity because composition in the category $\M$ is associative.
 Internal interchange follows from $\O_{\M}$ being a strong monoidal functor.